Company Logo - Home Link

 Fortunately, $172,625 was raised during the fair, and on May 25, 1879 St. Patrick’s Cathedral was formally opened.

-Years or wear and tear, pollution and acid rain had caused the exterior to begin to crumble.
+Years of wear and tear, pollution and acid rain had caused the exterior to begin to crumble.

 The massive renovation began in May 2015 and cost nearly $200 million.
-Now, in 2019, the Cathedral is looking better than ever and worth a visit.
+As of today, the Cathedral is looking better than ever and worth a visit.

 RELATED POSTS